+Find out more about getting your home quake checked:

+wremo.nz/quakesafe

-Find out more about getting your home quake checked: getprepared.nz/SafeHomes If you're renting It's in your landlord's best interests if your home is still liveable after an earthquake, so talk with them about making your home safer, using this guide.
+If you're renting

+It's in your landlord's best interests if your home is still liveable after an earthquake, so talk with them about making your home safer, using this guide.

+Replace any rotten or missing

+rafters and struts in your roof

+free-standing wood burners

+Secure heavy or tall furniture

-6. Store water After a large earthquake, water isn't going to come out of the tap, so you need to have an emergency water supply.
+6. Store water

+After a large earthquake, water isn't going to come out of the tap, so you need to have an emergency water supply.
 The more you can store, the better.
-You will need to have enough water to last your entire household a week.
+You will need to have enough water to last your entire household 7 days.

 Buy a 200 litre (or bigger if you can!) water tank this weekend, so you'll have water during an emergency.
 They are affordable and easy to install yourself.
+Secure it and fill it with clean tap water.

+wremo.nz/water

-Secure it and fill it with clean tap water. getprepared.nz/Water If you can't get a water tank, storing at least some water is better than none!
+If you can't get a water tank, storing at least some water is better than none!

 Use large, plastic drink bottles.
 Don't use old milk bottles because the trace amounts of milk will contaminate the water.

 Fill each container with tap water until it overflows.
 Place the lid on tightly and store in a cool, dark place.
-What goes in must come out.
-Find out how to manage your waste when you can't flush your toilet > getprepared. nz/Toilets Clean and refill the bottles every 12 months.